Last Updated 20th September 2023

 An effectively designed EBC listing should:

-- Show the product in a variety of use cases
+- Show the product in a variety of use cases to help viewers with buying decisions, ideally being used by real people in a lifestyle situation

 - Use product storytelling or brand storytelling to differentiate your brand from competitors